contributte/datagrid/.docs/columns.md

 ### Resetting default sort

 By default, once you reset the filter, default sort is applied.
-If you don't want to apply it after resetting the filter, pass FALSE as a second parameter to `DataGrid::setDefaultSort()`:
+If you don't want to apply it after resetting the filter, pass FALSE as a second parameter to `Datagrid::setDefaultSort()`:

 ```php
 $grid->setDefaultSort(['id' => 'DESC'], FALSE);